 - Experienced a wide variety of system malfunctions and helped formulate creative solutions.

-- Recorded invoices and repair details for submission to the department head.
+- Recorded an average of 60 invoices monthly and repair details for submission to the department head.

 - Repaired a variety of bicycle problems in a timely manner.